 In the Paging Settings, you can enable infinite scroll and set how infinite scroll will load new posts.
 Keep in mind that the Jetpack plugin is required for this feature.

-In the Footer Copyright field, you can enter your copyright or contact details.
+In the Footer Copyright field in the Vesta WordPress theme documentation, you can enter your copyright or contact details.
 HTML tags can be used to style text.

 Vesta Premium theme – features set

 If you choose the Vesta theme, you’ll get basic, “starter pack” features.
 If you upgrade the theme to Vesta Premium or purchase the Vesta Premium theme, you’ll get access to some additional functionality.
 Here are all the extra features Vesta Premium comes with:

 Gutenberg Block Patterns